 On the grounds:

-- 11:30 Car Care Clinic.
+- Ask the expert.
 Receive tips and advise on how you can keep your vehicle operating better and pollute less.
 You can be more green with some simple maintenance and periodic checks.
 Learn how to check your air filter, tire pressure,fluid levels, and the importance of taking your vehicle in for regular maintenance.
 I will also talk about how doing all of these things will make your car run better and pollute less.

 - Alternative vehicle info.
 Learn about the differences and advantages to Hybrids, Electric vehicles, and Compressed Natural Gas (CNG).

-Electronics Recycling Technical Building Room T-109 and near the Southwest entrance to the Technical Building-watch for signs Gateway information technology students will be collecting electronics such as computers, printers, VCR and DVD players, batteries (including car), and microwave ovens, for recycling. (note: recycling of Tube televisions will cost $15 each)
+Electronics Recycling --Drive up to SOUTH entrance to Technical Building-watch for signs Gateway information technology students will be collecting electronics such as computers, printers, VCR and DVD players, batteries (including car), and microwave ovens, for recycling. (note: recycling of Tube televisions will cost $20 each)